 We enjoy this versatile fish grilled on the barbecue, baked in the oven, or sautéed with potatoes and vegetables.
 It simply works with any preparation method.

-I have found that it is easier to cook or steam your vegetables before sautéing.
+I have found that it is easier to blanch or steam your vegetables before sautéing.

 If you are using frozen vegetables, it is always best to cook them first because they take longer to cook and can cause your dish to become a bit waterlogged otherwise.